Mental Health & Substance Abuse

 • Transcranial Magnetic Stimulation (rTMS) Prior Authorization Form- Commercial

-Click here to link to the Pharmacy page for medical necessity guidelines related to medications.Clinical Guidelines: Find clinical guidelines and links to resources for the treatment of ADHD, depression and substance abuse.Educational Pamphlets: Request these pamphlets for distribution in your office
+Click here to link to the Pharmacy page for medical necessity guidelines related to medications.Clinical Guidelines: Find clinical guidelines and links to resources for the treatment of ADHD, bipolar disorder, depression, eating disorders and substance abuse.Educational Pamphlets: Request these pamphlets for distribution in your office

 The Parent/Professional Advocacy League (PPAL): Link to the website for PPAL, which is dedicated to improving the mental health and well-being of children and families through education and advocacy.

 Treatment for members who are covered under any of the mental health parity laws must meet medical necessity guidelines.
 Therefore, authorization is required for those plan types that require it.
 The federal mental health parity provisions take precedence over state mental health parity laws.Federal Mental Health and Substance Abuse Parity Law

 • The federal law requires all group health plans that offer coverage for mental health and substance abuse disorders to apply the same treatment and financial limits to those disorders as apply to medical benefits.

 • Members enrolled in plans governed by federal mental health and substance abuse parity have no financial or service limits, however, the services provided must be medically necessary.

 • The law applies to all members enrolled in Massachusetts and Rhode Island fully insured and self-insured group health plans with 51 or more employees.
 The law does not apply to members enrolled in a group health plan with 50 or fewer employees, or to members enrolled in individual plans.
 If a member is not enrolled in a plan governed by the federal mental health and substance abuse parity law, their plan may be subject to comparable state law provisions (see below).Massachusetts State Mental Health Parity Law